-• The State has established a consistent incident reporting and response process to be used for all critical incidents.
+- The State has established a consistent incident reporting and response process to be used for all critical incidents.
 The system captures all data recommended in the plan.
 The process has been documented in the policy and procedure manual.
-This includes how and when the critical incident report will be reported to the

-USDOJ and the SME.
+This includes how and when the critical incident report will be reported to the USDOJ and the SME.
 The State also developed a single data system accessible to and used by state employees authorized to investigate and/or remediate such incidents.
-(Complete)

-- The State established a consistent incident reporting and response process to be used for all reportable incidents as required. - The State now requires all QSPs to report critical incidents through the case management system.
+(Complete) - The State established a consistent incident reporting and response process to be used for all reportable incidents as required. - The State now requires all QSPs to report critical incidents through the case management system.
 In addition, All QSP complaints are recorded and tracked in the case management system.
 State staff involved in reviewing or investigation of CIRs have access to the case management system and its reporting functions.

-ND will use a portion of the Vulnerable Adult Protective Services Coronavirus Response and Relief Supplemental Appropriations Act of 2021 funds to implement a unified critical incident reporting process.
+- ND will use a portion of the Vulnerable Adult Protective Services Coronavirus Response and Relief Supplemental Appropriations Act of 2021 funds to implement a unified critical incident reporting process.
 All vulnerable adult protective services staff will have access to the critical incident reporting form in the web-based data collection system.
 Reports will be collected and automatically shared electronically to the case management system to be included in the critical incident reports.
 This will create a unified system for collection and sharing of critical incident reporting throughout Aging Services.
 This should allow for better coordination of services and data tracking.
-ND will continue to fund these efforts through the ARPA funding for Adult Protective Services.
-(Target implementation date December 31, 2022)
+ND will continue to fund these efforts through the ARPA funding for Adult Protective Services. - See response in Section XIII.B.3 training will focus on the State's data system and the State's processes for reporting, investigating, and remediating incidents involving the TPM.